 Other great options:

-I can almost guarantee your whole family will go crazy over these baked chicken tacos.
+I can almost guarantee your whole family will go nuts over these baked chicken tacos.
 They taste amazing, are so quick to make, crunchy, cheesy and are completely scalable for a crowd.

 These are best served fresh but you can certainly prep your ingredients ahead of time if you like – shred the chicken and mix it with the seasoning, chop the onion and grate your cheeses.